-Likewise, the Reform establishes a special procedure for micro-enterprises (those with fewer than 10 employees and less than €700,000 annual turnover or €350,000 in liabilities), in which creditors play a more decisive role, which we will not focus on in this newsletter.
+Likewise, Act 16/2022 establishes a special procedure for micro-enterprises (those with fewer than 10 employees and less than \in 700,000 annual turnover or \in 350,000 in liabilities), in which creditors play a more decisive role, which we will not focus on in this newsletter.
 This special procedure is regulated in new Book III of the Insolvency Act and will enter into force on January 1, 2023.